 On a Linux (Red Hat) installation, you can use the

-installed MySQL from an RPM distribution, this script should have
+you installed MySQL from an RPM distribution, this script should

-been installed automatically.
-Be careful with this script if you
+have been installed automatically.
+Be careful with this script if

-are using the binary log for replication.
-You should not remove
+you are using the binary log for replication.
+You should not

-binary logs until you are certain that their contents have been
+remove binary logs until you are certain that their contents have

 On other systems, you must install a short script yourself that you start from cron (or its equivalent) for handling log files.